 The journey all the while moves among a vivid painted sky that musically emerges from

 comes with the entrance of a tribal drum circle.
 Based on present day Wabanaki drumming and chant, this section features a

 call and response pattern.
 Instead of hand drums, the band uses timpani and bass drum, while in place of voices, the wind

 instruments represent the chanting.
 A textural crescendo builds as adding more instruments add to the sound, Greene said,

 representing a joining of all tribe members in the ceremony.

-Jake Stouffer, District 300’s Coordinator
+Jake Stouffer, District 300’s

-occurs on many college campuses, but is a rarity in the public school setting,” Stouffer said.
+something that occurs on many college campuses, but is a rarity in the public school setting,” Stouffer said.

 5 (at Algonquin Middle School) and January 9 (at Dundee-Crown High School) from 6:30-8:30 p.m.